Section Chief: Assistant Prosecutor Mary Ellen Murphy

 The Domestic Violence Unit investigates and prosecutes every indictable domestic violence incident occurring in Camden County, as well as disorderly persons offenses involving violations of restraining orders.
-In addition, the Unit handles all weapons forfeiture motions involving weapons seized from persons involved in acts of domestic violence.
+In addition, the Unit handles all weapons forfeiture motions involving weapons seized from persons involved in acts of domestic violence as well as disarming and rearming law enforcement officers involved in allegations of domestic violence activity.
 An investigator and an assistant prosecutor are on call 24 hours a day, seven days a week to provide investigative assistance and legal advice to law enforcement agencies in the county.
-The Unit also provides training to law enforcement officers and regularly participates in seminars in an effort to educate groups likely to have contact with victims of domestic violence.
+The Unit also provides training to law enforcement officers and law enforcement recruits, attends the regular meetings of State and County Domestic Violence Working Groups, and regularly participates in seminars in an effort to educate groups likely to have contact with victims of domestic violence.

 DUTIES AND RESPONSIBILITIES

-The Domestic Violence Unit consists of two sections, each devoted to investigating and prosecuting acts of domestic violence.
-The first section consists of three full-time assistant prosecutors, one sergeant and five investigators.
+The Domestic Violence Unit is devoted to investigating and prosecuting acts of domestic violence.
+The Unit consists of four full-time assistant prosecutors, one sergeant, five detectives and four clerical staff members.
 They investigate indictable acts of domestic violence alleged in the county’s 37 municipalities.
-Both investigators and assistant prosecutors are on call around the clock to respond to calls for investigative assistance and legal advice.
+Both detectives and assistant prosecutors are on call around-the-clock to respond to calls for investigative assistance and legal advice.
 These cases are then prepared and presented to the Grand Jury within the Unit.

 Successful prosecution of domestic violence offenses is often difficult because victims are likely to reconcile with their abuser for any number of reasons and subsequently recant.
 The Domestic Violence law, N.J.S.
 2C:25-17, et. seq., mandates arrest in incidents where there is probable cause to believe an offense has been committed and the victim displays visible injuries, as well as when there is probable cause to believe that a Domestic Violence Restraining Order has been violated.